kmalfatti/guess-that-meme/unit-1/readme.md

 ### Sample Ideas

-* Games are always populars.
+* Games are always popular.
 A Tetris Game, a blackjack game, a battleship game, a [space shooter](http://mmarsella.github.io/Block-Blaster/), a [Pac-Man clone](https://dogparkapp.herokuapp.com/game), etc.
 * A quiz to test your JavaScript knowledge.
 * A food library, similar to the [Game Library](https://github.com/gSchool/g11-course-curriculum/tree/master/week05/05_exercises/js-game-library), to keep track of your daily caloric/nutrition intake.
 * A documentation aggregator that allows developers to easily search through documentation.